Dino Ubalde

 Did anyone ever oppose your career plans when you were young or push you in a direction you did not want to go?

 Yes, my oldest brother.
-He told me, what?
+He told me, What?
 Are you going to take up BS Psychology?
 He said to me that I am a shy type of person.
-Deep in my heart that's the reason why I wanted to improve my weaknesses and my personality.
-But, generally it was my own commitment and determination to pursue BS Psychology and graduate school.
+Deep in my heart, that's the reason why I wanted to improve my weaknesses and my personality.
+But, generally, it was my own commitment and determination to pursue a BS in Psychology and graduate school.
 In my College life, I am a working student as a student assistant in Psychological Association of the Philippines.
-I worked in my free time especially during weekends.
-It was a big blessings for me to be working with psychologists.
-During that time, I already envisioned myself that someday I will be like them as a psychometrician, counselor and as a clinical psychologist.
-Now, I look back, improving oneself is a bi g decision if we want to flourish.
+I worked in my free time, especially during weekends.
+It was a big blessing for me to be working with psychologists.
+During that time, I already envisioned myself someday being like them as a psychometrician, counselor, and clinical psychologist.
+Now, I look back; improving oneself is a big decision if we want to flourish.

 What is the one piece of career advice you wish someone gave you when you were younger?